wildbeard/wildbeard.app/content/blog/rpg-devlog-zero.md

 ---
 title: 'Devlog 000: The Start of an RPG'
-description: "\"Robert's RPG\" has been kicked off."
+description: "Robert's RPG has been kicked off."
 date: 2024-07-28
 tags: ['godot', 'games', 'devlog', 'robert']
 draft: false